 Are you using Windows 10 or Windows 11 and receiving Feedback Hub survey notifications asking things like “How likely are you to recommend Windows to a friend or colleague?” or your opinion about a specific feature of Windows?
 Then, you’re interacting with Feedback Hub prompts.
 If you don’t want to see them anymore or if you’d like to tweak their frequency, read this tutorial:

 IMPORTANT: Before you go ahead, I strongly encourage you to read this article: What is the Feedback Hub?
 How to find and give feedback to Microsoft.
 It explains in detail both the Feedback Hub app is and its role in Windows operating systems.
 If you still want to go ahead and disable the feedback prompts you receive, continue reading this article.
 I show how things are done in Windows 10 and then in Windows 11.

-How to disable the Windows Feedback prompts in Windows 10
+How to disable Feedback Hub prompts in Windows 10

-In the Settings panel click or tap on the Privacy section.
+If you’re using Windows 10, open Settings (Windows + I).
+Then, click or tap the Privacy section.

 In the left column, choose Diagnostics & feedback, found in the Windows permissions section.
 On the right, you initially see settings about the collection of Diagnostic data and Diagnostic Data Viewer.

 Scroll down on the right side of the Settings window until you see the Feedback frequency section.
 There, click or tap on the dropdown list below the line: “Windows should ask for my feedback.”
 Then, choose the value you want in the list that is shown.
 By default, Windows 10 is set to ask for your feedback Automatically.
 If you use a stable release of Windows 10, you won’t see frequent feedback prompts.
 However, if you’re part of the Windows Insider program, testing the latest development builds from Microsoft, you’ll often see such prompts.